As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 If you have a detached garage, there is an advantage of having a totally isolated room with no windows and that will make the task of soundproofing much easier.
 But there will still be the door which you will have to deal with and that we will pay special emphasis on.

 A LOT depends on your requirements.
-Some will only do small DIY household jobs which require power drilling or cutting wood with a circular saw and jigsaw.
+Some will only do small DIY household jobs that require power drilling or cutting wood with a circular saw and jigsaw.
 Soundproofing requirements would be less in such cases.

 Then there are those who would like to use the garage for band practice or convert it into a home theater room.
 For this, the level of soundproofing required will be much more and the costs will also be much higher.